luraess/parallel-gpu-workshop-JuliaCon21/README.md

 end
 ```
 on multiple processors.
 The [`diffusion_1D_mpi.jl`](scripts/diffusion_1D_mpi.jl) code implements the following steps:
-1. Initialise MPI and set-up a Cartesian world
+1. Initialise MPI and set-up a Cartesian communicator
 2. Implement a boundary exchange routine
 3. Finalise MPI
 4. Create a "global" initial condition

-To (1.) initialise MPI and prepare the Cartesian world, we define:
+To (1.) initialise MPI and prepare the Cartesian communicator, we define:
 ```julia
 MPI.Init()
 dims        = [0]